LolSayna/openLeague/README.md

 Other TODO:
 - how to handel api keys and credentials
 - python packaging? with __init__.py and main functions, not sure yet how
+- pytests & docs.
+How to do pytest with multi-stage or how

+- Docker: healtcheck? together with other debuging

 # Workflow
 Github via UI